divyesh-zignuts/divyesh-zignuts/README.md

 - 👋 Hi, I’m Divyesh Patel
 - 👀 I’m interested in codding
-- 🌱 I’m currently learning js and php framework
+- 🌱 I’m working on js and php frameworks like vuejs, nuxtjs, laravel, codeigniter
 - 💞️ I’m looking to collaborate on social
-- 📫 How to reach me divyeshp@zignuts.com
+- 📫 You can reach me via email divyeshp@zignuts.com

 <!---
 divyesh-zignuts/divyesh-zignuts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.